mvanevery/JSautomation_framework/manual/installation.md

         4. In the .bash_profile, you need to add the JAVA_HOME.
 Add this to the file:

                 export JAVA_HOME=$(/usr/libexec/java_home)
-        5. To save the file, press Command+X, when asked to save press Y and hit Enter to confirm the file name
+        5. To save the file, press Control+O, to exit press Control+X, when asked to save press Y and hit Enter to confirm the file name
-        6. To confirm that Java is installed, quit the terminal and reopen it
+        6. To confirm that Java is installed, quit the terminal program and relaunch it
         7. When the terminal opens back up, use the commands to verify the Java installation

                 java -version